elatov/elatov.github.io/_posts/2012-04-26-seeing-a-high-number-of-trespasses-from-a-clariion-array-with-esx-hosts.md

 > processor and is ready to perform I/O and will give you the best performance, and the non-optimal path
 > is also ready to perform I/O but won’t give you the best performance since you are taking a detour.

-Now how does the array actually do this, from the article &#8220;<a href="http://www.emc.com/collateral/hardware/white-papers/h2890-emc-clariion-asymm-active-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.emc.com/collateral/hardware/white-papers/h2890-emc-clariion-asymm-active-wp.pdf']);">EMC CLARiiON Asymmetric Active/Active Feature</a>:
+Now how does the array actually do this, from the article "<a href="http://www.emc.com/collateral/hardware/white-papers/h2890-emc-clariion-asymm-active-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.emc.com/collateral/hardware/white-papers/h2890-emc-clariion-asymm-active-wp.pdf']);">EMC CLARiiON Asymmetric Active/Active Feature</a>:

 > In dual-SP systems, such as a CLARiiON, I/O can be routed through either SP.
 For example, if I/O for a LUN is sent to an SP that does not own the LUN, that SP redirects the I/O to the SP that does own the LUN.
 This redirection is done through internal communication within the storage system.
 It is transparent to the host, and the host is not aware that the other SP processed the I/O. Hence, a trespass is not required when I/O is sent to the non-owning (or non- optimal) SP.
 >